-Protect the Cushions!
+Protect The Cushions!

 We always recommend you store your cushions indoors, whether that be a shed or a garage or even up in the loft, so they are out of harm’s way.
 Even if you plan to cover your garden furniture, you should never leave the cushions under the cover as most covers are not breathable and this will cause your cushions to sweat and this often produces mould and that damage is sometimes irreversible, even after a good wash.

-To give your cushions an extra layer of protection, keeping them free from dirt, dust and simply to keep them all in one place we recommend a storage bag or storage box.
+To give your cushions an extra layer of protection, keeping them free from dirt, dust and simply keeping them all in one place we recommend a storage bag or storage box.
 A storage bag will come with nifty handles, allowing you to carry your cushions from place to place – ideal for keeping them in the shed or the loft.
 For larger cushions that won’t fit in a shed a storage box is ideal – however, you must be sure to add a garden furniture cover to the storage box to keep it fully watertight.

 Store Lightweight Furniture Indoors